Masdevallia/project-mongodb-geospatial-queries/README.md

 ## <p align="center">Ironhack's Data Analytics Bootcamp Project III: MongoDB Geospatial Queries</p>

-#

-The goal of this project was to determine the perfect location for a company based on some given criteria (to choose at least 3 of the following):
+The goal of this project is to determine the perfect location for a company based on some given criteria (to choose at least 3 of the following):

 * Nobody in the company likes to have companies with more than 10 years in a radius of 2 km.
 * Developers like to be near successful tech startups that have raised at least 1 Million dollars.